Home | Volume 14 | Article number 5

 Our scoping review of research on diseases affecting older persons in South Africa showed that most studies focused on infectious diseases, particularly HIV.
 Many studies were also conducted on non-communicable diseases, such as hypertension, diabetes, and obesity.
 Additionally, our study found that a large number of studies each focused on mental health and musculoskeletal disorders.
 The least studies were conducted on ageing and frailty, alcohol and tobacco use, cancer and eye health.
 These findings are consistent with previous research on the disease burden among older people in South Africa and other Low- and Middle-Income Countries (LMICs), as communicable and non-communicable diseases are major contributors to morbidity and mortality among the elderly [1,4,234].

 The finding that many studies focused on HIV may be because the population of older persons living with HIV is growing due to access to Antiretrovirals (ARTs) and high survival rates.
 Secondly, the incidence of the infection appears to be growing among older persons [235,236].
 More studies are required to understand the factors associated with this rising incidence and factors affecting access to HIV services among older persons.
 Only one study was found looking at COVID-19 and older persons.
-This might be since the review only went up to 2022 and this only allowed for two years for researchers to write proposals, undertake research and have it published.
+We may attribute this to the fact that we conducted our literature search in 2022.
+It's possible that some relevant papers, crucial for our synthesis, may not have been published.
 As a result, more research into other infectious diseases like COVID-19, particularly long-term effects of COVID-19 ('long COVID'), and how it impacts older people may be necessary.

 Among the non-communicable diseases, more studies on cardiometabolic diseases were reported than cancers, reflecting a greater research focus on these conditions in South Africa.
 Considering that cancers could contribute to morbidity and mortality among older persons [237], more research may also be needed to understand the burden of cancer, risk factors, and effective interventions to address these conditions among older persons.
 Also, the few cancer studies identified in this review were focused on the prevalence and risk factors of cervical and prostate cancer.
 It is important to note that older persons in South Africa are also at risk of other types of cancers and likewise further research is needed to understand the burden of other kinds of cancers among older men and women in the country.